pegahcarter/audits/tree/audit.md

     * charity DAO
     * reserve (holds yUSD from rebases)
 * Rebases
-    * Only happens when TREE exceed 1.05 yUSD
+    * Only happens when TREE price exceeds 1.05 yUSD
     * TREE minted is proportional to price deviation
     * Of the TREE minted
         * 10% sent to rewards pool for uniswap LP's